Houshanpi metro station

 The Taipei Metro Houshanpi station is a station on the Bannan line located on the border of the Xinyi and Nangang districts, Taipei, Taiwan.
 It opened for service on 30 December 2000, as part of an eastern extension to Kunyang.

 Station overview

-The two-level, underground station and has one island platform and four exits.
+This two-level, underground station has one island platform and four exits.
 It is located beneath Zhongxiao East Rd.